netdance/Napili/README.md

 Napili is a simple Turtle Graphics Program with Groovy as the user facing programming language.
 Users can control the turtle using a small set of commands, along with all the libraries that Java and Groovy have to offer.

+This project has only been tested with JDK7u6, which includes JavaFX 2.2.
+It should work with other versions of the JDK, with JavaFX 2.2 installed and JAVAFX_HOME set, but I haven't tested it.

 To build and run Napili, type: gradlew